What is Doki Doki Literature Club?

-Doki Doki Literature Club! (link: https://www.youtube.com/watch?v=rb5n4JjYa-E) is a game for PC and Mac.
-It has been in the headlines because, although it looks like a dating game, it has a dark twist about 90 minutes in.
-Suddenly the characters start killing themselves.
+Doki Doki Literature Club (DDLC) is a game that looks like a dating game.
+However, it has a dark twist about 90 minutes in.
+Suddenly, the characters start killing themselves.

-During this process, suicidal images are shown with one girl stabbing herself, and another committing suicide by hanging.
-There little narrative warning of these events that come out of the blue for the player.
+During this process, suicidal images appear on screen with one girl stabbing herself and another committing suicide by hanging.
+There is little narrative warning of these events.

-The game page also states that “This game is not suitable for children or those who are easily disturbed”.
-When you start the game this is re-stated and you are required to confirm you are aged 13 or older.
+When you start the game, this is re-stated and you are required to confirm you are aged 13 or older.
 However, age-verification processes aren’t in place.